We’ll pay your pension differently if you live outside Australia permanently or are absent from Australia on a long term basis.

 |10 May 2018||16 May 2018||30 May 2018||12 Apr to 9 May 2018|

-If you get your payment by cheque, delivery may be later over peak holiday periods due to delays in mail at this time.
+If you get your payment by cheque, delivery may be later over peak holiday periods due to delays in mail at the time.